Ruth Foundation for the Arts (RDK Foundation)

 Foundation-Specific Insights

 2. Unrestricted, Multi-Year Support Patterson has stated that multi-year general operating support is "celebrated as something that's considered risky," revealing the foundation's commitment to trust-based philanthropy.
-Successful applicants (where applicable) demonstrate organizational sustainability and long-term vision rather than project-specific outcomes.
+Successful applicants (where applicable) demonstrate organisational sustainability and long-term vision rather than project-specific outcomes.

 3. Wisconsin Special Project Grants Priorities The foundation explicitly funds projects demonstrating: